redmedical/hvstr/.github/CONTRIBUTING.md

-# How to contribute to HVSTR
+# How to contribute to hvstr

 ## Have you found a bug or have a problem?
 * __Ensure the bug was not already reported__, by searching on GitHub under Issues.